Profitbase/Episode-Docs/articles/flow/flow.md

 -   Build unified data models for reporting and analysis

 #### Application integration
--	Connect disparate business applications through APIs and orchestrate operations across them.
+-	Connect to business applications through GraphQL or regular HTTP APIs.
+-   Orchestrate operations and move data across systems.

 #### Automate digital processes

 -	Build and run complex digital business processes using "boxes and arrows".
 Write code when you have to - or want to.
 -	Automate manual tasks.
--	Monitor and respond to events in business systems.
+-	Monitor and respond to events.

 #### Build business rules engines